Workplace bullying in academia

 Bullying in academia is a form of workplace bullying which takes place at institutions of higher education, such as colleges and universities in a wide range of actions.
 It is believed to be common, although has not received as much attention from researchers as bullying in some other contexts.
 Academia is highly competitive and has a well defined hierarchy, with junior staff being particularly vulnerable.
 Although most universities have policies on workplace bullying, individual campuses develop and implement their own protocols.
 This often leaves victims with no recourse.

 Academic mobbing is a sophisticated form of bullying where academics gang up to diminish the intended victim through intimidation, unjustified accusations, humiliation, and general harassment.
 These behaviors are often invisible to others and difficult to prove.
-Victims of academic mobbing may suffer from stress, depression and suicidal thoughts, as well as posttraumatic stress disorder.
+Victims of academic mobbing may suffer from stress, depression and suicidal thoughts, as well as post-traumatic stress disorder.

 Workplace bullying

-Bullying is the longstanding violence, physical or psychological, conducted by an individual or group and directed against an individual who is not able to defend himself in the actual situation, with a conscious desire to hurt, threaten, or frighten that individual or put him under stress.
+Bullying is a longstanding and pervasive pattern of behavior, by an individual or group, which has the conscious intention to hurt, threaten, frighten or cause stress for an individual who has little or no means to protect himself.

-Workplace bullying ranges into the following categories.
+Workplace bullying includes the following categories.